-On average, Officers dealt with our audit queries within four working days of inquiry.
+During our initial on-site visit in July 2017 and our subsequent audit visits and requests for information, on average, Officers dealt with our audit queries within four working days of inquiry.

 However, evidence relating to some areas of sample testing took upwards of three weeks to be provided, such as additions and breakdowns of fixed assets.
 This caused significant delays to the audit process.
 Issues in relation to additions and disposals stem from the way in which the Authority accounts for the components of Council Dwellings.